FEATURED CREDIT CARDS

 • Log In: Open the Arro app and log in using your credentials.

-• Check Your Balance & Due Date: The main dashboard will display your current balance, minimum payment due, and payment due date.
-Arro offers a standard grace period, meaning you typically have about 25 days from the end of your billing cycle to pay your balance in full without incurring interest charges.
+• Check Your Balance & Due Date: The main dashboard displays your current balance, minimum payment due, and payment due date.
+Arro offers a standard grace period of ~25 days from the end of your billing cycle to pay in full without interest.

-• View Statements: You can view past monthly statements within the app for a detailed breakdown of your transactions.
+• View Statements: Past monthly statements are available within the app for a detailed breakdown of transactions.

-Before you can pay, you need to ensure your bank account is linked.
-This is often completed during the application process, but you can manage it anytime:
+Before you can pay, ensure your bank account is linked.
+This is often completed during application, but can be managed anytime.

-• Link Account: Navigate to the payments or settings section and link your checking account securely using a service like Plaid.
+• Link Account: Navigate to payments or settings and link your checking account securely using a service like Plaid.

-• Backup Method: As noted in our other guides, you can link a backup account within the app as a "challenge" to increase your credit limit and ensure payment reliability.
+• Backup Method: You can link a backup account within the app as a "challenge" to increase your credit limit and ensure payment reliability.

 Arro makes paying your bill simple and fast: